Brain tumours in children

 - The brain stem – this connects the brain to the spinal cord and is in the lower part of the brain just above the back of the neck.
 It controls breathing, body temperature, heart rate and blood pressure, eye movements and swallowing.

-These are usually done to check your child’s general health and can also be used to help diagnose a type of tumour called a germ cell tumour.
+These are usually done to make sure it is safe to do an operation, and can also be used to help diagnose certain types of tumour.

-It’s often necessary for doctors to remove a small part of the tumour (biopsy) to find out exactly what type of tumour it is.
+It is often necessary for doctors to remove a small part of the tumour (biopsy) to find out exactly what type of tumour it is.
 It means your child will need to go into hospital for an operation under general anaesthetic.
-The piece of tumour that’s removed is then examined under a microscope by an expert doctor called a pathologist.
+The piece of tumour removed is then examined under a microscope by an specialist doctor called a pathologist.

 Benign brain tumours